Travel the highlights of Peru and Bolivia

 Day 22: Cusco – Lima – end of tour

-Optional: to extend this tour with: A tour in the Amazon Jungle and/or a tour through the North of Peru.
+Optional: to extend this tour with: A tour into the Peruvian Amazon Jungle and/or a tour through the North of Peru.

 Travel the highlights of Peru and Bolivia long itinerary